Have Questions?

 315-342-2370

-County of Oswego Council on is 9.2 miles from Hannibal, NY
+County of Oswego Council on is 9.2 miles from Hannibal, New York

 The County of Oswego Council on Alcoholism & Addictions offers a full range of family-oriented services to those affected by chemical dependency as well as assistance to community professionals working with individuals who are addicted.